41 Independent Commando RM

 MARSH, Leslie George

-Marine B. Martin was reported missing on 29 November 1950 during operations at Chosin Reservoir, Korea.
-He was later discovered to be a prisoner of war.
+Marine Bryan Martin from Acton was reported missing on 29 November 1950 during operations at Chosin Reservoir, Korea, later confirmed a prisoner of war.

 MCCOURT, Joseph